TrippCol/farrapp-frontend/README.md

 # Farrapp FrontEnd

-Front end for farrapp using React Framework
+Front end for farrapp using React

 ## State